craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In the **Active Users** list, select **Francisco Chaves**.

-1. Unblock Francisco's sign-in. *Note*: This may take up to 15 minutes to take effect.
+1. Unblock Francisco’s sign-in.

+   *This may take up to 15 minutes to take effect.*

 1. In Edge, open an InPrivate window and sign in to the Office portal again as Francisco.